The Yak Pack Theatre Project 2022

 At the request of local people, the story we perform will explore the issue of plastic pollution, a growing problem in this sensitive environment.

-The Yak Pack Theatre Project will run for 4 weeks in July 2021, with the following aims:
+Originally planned for 2021, The Yak Pack Theatre Project will now run for 4 weeks in July 2022, with the following aims:

 - To bring entertaining and thought-provoking live performance to school children and families living in this isolated and impoverished 'tribal' area, and to perform a story which addresses issues of plastic pollution in Spiti, as requested by local people